-As demonstrated in the U.S. First Written Submission, the United States has removed the cash deposit rate established by the challenged determinations, and thus complied with the DSB's recommendations and rulings concerning the "as applied" claims.42
+Member that have general and prospective application" As demonstrated in the U.S. First Written Submission, the United States has removed the cash deposit rate established by the challenged determinations, and thus complied with the DSB's recommendations and rulings concerning the "as applied" claims.

-36. The EC, however, complains of the "continued" use of the allegedly "same methodology" that was the subject to the DSB recommendations and rulings "when carrying out dumping determinations in the subsequent review proceedings."
+26. The EC, however, complains of the "continued" use of the allegedly "same methodology" that was the subject of the DSB recommendations and rulings "when carrying out dumping determinations in the subsequent review proceedings."
 That is, the EC complains of the general and prospective application of the so-called "zeroing" methodology.
 Thus, despite the EC's contentions to the contrary, by seeking the application of the DSB's recommendations and rulings to "subsequent review proceedings," the EC is attempting to gain the benefit of an "as such" finding, when the Appellate Body declined to make one.